 Micro-interactions are great for mobile property websites.
 They may come in the form of swipes, input actions, animated elements, CTAs, tutorials, and guidelines.

 Website design for real estate agents may be seasoned with cute micro-interactions:

 - transitions for the filter, image, or settings icons;

 - pushy input fields.

-Lots of web developers and designers ignore micro-interactions although they give an opportunity to create of the benefits they present:
+Lots of web developers and designers ignore micro-interactions although they give an opportunity to create the benefits they present: